Data center, PC demand drives Intel profit beat

-(Reuters) - Intel Corp beat analysts’ estimates for quarterly profit and revenue on Thursday, riding on the back of its high-margin data center business and strong demand for its PC chips, sending its shares up about 6 percent in extended trading.
+(Reuters) - Intel Corp beat analysts’ estimates for quarterly profit and revenue on Thursday, driven by its high-margin data center business and strong demand for its PC chips, sending its shares up about 6 percent in extended trading.

+The company’s performance and better-than-expected fourth-quarter forecast should come as a relief for investors after three days of grim news from other major chipmakers that have shaken stock markets globally.

-Investors are watching Intel’s earnings anxiously after fellow chipmakers Texas Instruments Inc, STMicroelectronics NV and SK Hynix warned of slowing demand for the remainder of the year, sending their shares down and helping spark a sell-off on stock markets globally.
+Texas Instruments Inc, STMicroelectronics NV and SK Hynix have all warned of slowing demand for the remainder of the year.

+Intel forecast current-quarter revenue of $19 billion and adjusted earnings of $1.22 per share.
+Analysts on average were expecting revenue of $18.40 billion and a profit of $1.09 per share, according to Refinitiv data.

-Intel has been increasingly catering to data centers as revenue from PCs has flattened, benefiting from more businesses and mobile devices moving to cloud for computing needs.
+Intel has been increasingly catering to a booming data center market as revenue from PCs has flattened since 2011.

 Revenue from its data center business rose 25.9 percent to $6.14 billion in the quarter, while analysts were expecting revenue of $5.89 billion, according to financial and data analytics firm FactSet.

-Rival Advanced Micro Devices Inc, which has been gaining ground with its new EPYC chips for servers, reported better-than-expected quarterly profit on Wednesday but forecast fourth-quarter revenue below estimates due to falling demand for its graphics chips from cryptocurrency miners.
+Rival Advanced Micro Devices Inc, which has been gaining ground with its new EPYC chips for servers, reported a better-than-expected quarterly profit on Wednesday but forecast fourth-quarter revenue below estimates due to falling demand for its graphics chips from cryptocurrency miners.

-Revenue in Intel’s client computing business, which caters to PC makers and is still the biggest contributor to sales, rose 15.5 percent to $10.23 billion, beating FactSet estimates of $9.33 billion.
+Revenue in Intel’s client computing business, which caters to PC makers and is still the biggest contributor to sales, also rose 15.5 percent to $10.23 billion, beating FactSet estimates of $9.33 billion.

 Intel’s PC sales have trended positive in recent quarters, lifted by stronger demand.
 Many businesses have started the process of buying new PCs because Microsoft Corp has said it will end support for Windows 7 in early 2020.